Gshez/NYT-Youtube-API-Project/README.md

 ![Diagrama en blanco](https://github.com/user-attachments/assets/b9bb58e7-cd71-46d4-acff-5c43253f1803)

-For a closer look at the ETL process please refer to the Python code attached to this repository.
+For a closer look at the ETL process, please take a look at the Python code attached to this repository.

 &nbsp;&nbsp;
 ## Data Extraction